Saving & Spending Home & Auto

 Over the course of its lifetime, a vehicle with an unreliable engine could end up costing drivers a small fortune in maintenance.
 In fact, according to J.D.
 Power, a typical engine replacement could cost somewhere between $2,000 and $10,000.
 That's why purchasing a vehicle with a reliable engine is a smart money move for car owners.

-These 12 vehicles have notoriously unreliable engines, which means that consumers should consider giving them a hard pass if they come across them while car shopping.
+These 12 vehicles have notoriously unreliable engines, so consumers should consider them a hard pass if they come across them while shopping for a car.

 2015 Jeep Cherokee